 Student Success Center Writing Lab

-The Student Success Center Writing Lab, located in the Bart Luedeke Center, Suite 237, provides free individual and small-group tutoring in writing, reading comprehension, study strategies, and English as a Second Language (ESL).
+The Student Success Center Writing Lab, located in the Bart Luedeke Center, Suite 237, provides free individual and small-group tutoring for writing, reading comprehension, study strategies, and English Language Learners (ELL).
 In addition, we offer writing and study strategy workshops in the Lab, in classrooms, and at outreach locations.
 For some writing-intensive courses, the Writing Lab provides Embedded Tutors, who serve as liaisons between the course and other staff.

 The Writing Lab is staffed by highly trained professional and peer tutors.
 Our Professional Tutors must have at least a bachelor’s degree though many have advanced degrees and experience as instructors at Rider.
 In addition to tutoring, they lead training sessions for our Student Writing Tutors.
 These Student Writing Tutors are highly qualified undergraduates who are specially trained to help students with the writing process.
 Many of the student writing tutors have successfully completed a semester-long course, Theories of Writing and Tutoring, and all of our tutors attend training before they can begin tutoring.
 Both Professional Tutors and Student Writing Tutors have the opportunity to earn certification and are encouraged to engage in on-going training through our internationally certified tutor training program.

 To make an appointment for assistance with writing, reading, study strategies, and/or ESL, please call 609-895-5640.

 Please read carefully through the following terms and conditions for e-mail tutoring offered through the Student Success Center’s Online Writing Lab.